emutos/manual/usermanual/docs/index.md

 # Booting #

 Very early after a hard reset or power up, EmuTOS emits its current version to the display.
 This so that you know it is there and running while hardware is initialized (which can take a while).
+If you have added a [boot delay](#Manipulating-an-EmuTOS-ROM-image) it will occur while the version is displayed.

 Successful initialization will produce a screen similar to this one.